 The Palmyra schools turned to Project Development Manager John Hayden of Harrisburg-based Reynolds Energy Services for the “green” guidance they needed.
-Hayden used a clean-energy management software platform called RETScreen.
-RETScreen taps into NASA's POWER (Prediction of Worldwide Energy Resource) and integrates POWER’s near real-time satellite-derived environmental data specifically tailored to assist in the design of solar- and wind-powered renewable energy systems.
-The data help RETScreen users quickly identify, assess, and optimize the technical and financial viability of potential clean energy projects.
+Hayden used a clean-energy management software platform developed by NASA Earth Applied Sciences POWER program.
+POWER stands for Prediction of Worldwide Energy Resources and the program integrates near real-time environmental data from satellites, specifically tailored to assist in the design of solar- and wind-powered renewable energy systems.
+The data help users quickly identify, assess and optimize the technical and financial viability of potential clean energy projects.
 The main way users work with POWER is through an interface called RETScreen.

 “We use RETScreen to assist with energy benchmarking for a building,” Hayden said.
 Two years’ worth of energy bills are entered into RETScreen.
 “With the quick link to NASA’s weather data, we are able to normalize the utility data against weather to confirm that energy use correlates with weather.
 Once this correlation is defined, we can begin to predict the possible value of energy savings.”

 Based on this data, all Palmyra district schools had their heating and cooling control systems replaced with improved systems.
 Palmyra Area Middle School, built in 1936, got a new roof and infrastructure modernization that included more classrooms and a larger cafeteria.
 Palmyra’s Forge Road Elementary School received critical upgrades, including a more energy-efficient building envelope, or the building’s exterior that repels the elements, and upgraded infrastructure.
-By using this hybrid approach, “We were able to control costs not only through energy savings, but through a … process that emphasized continued use of building elements that still have a significant remaining useful life,” Brenner-Smith explained.
+By using this hybrid approach, “We were able to control costs not only through energy savings, but through a … process that emphasized continued use of building elements that still have a significant remaining useful life,” said Brenner-Smith.

-Using NASA data to upgrade and expand the schools “certainly fits in with the educational philosophy in Palmyra School District to promote STEM [Science, Technology, Engineering, and Math] in all aspects of learning,” Brenner-Smith said.
+Using NASA data to upgrade and expand the schools “certainly fits in with the educational philosophy in Palmyra School District to promote STEM [Science, Technology, Engineering and Math] in all aspects of learning,” Brenner-Smith said.
 “I look forward to sharing the District’s successful use of this technology with students and faculty as a real-world example in their school.”

 For Palmyra Area Middle School science teacher, Jeff Remington, this was a perfect teachable moment – a chance to expand minds as well as buildings.
 “I think the use of satellite technology and remote sensing is a wonderful STEM tool to help us observe phenomena that we can’t readily observe in traditional ways,” said Remington, who is a national STEM Teacher Ambassador.
 “As our school ventures more into robotics, drone technology, and the fundamentals of engineering-design process, we are preparing our students for technologies of the future that increase the quality of our lives – technologies that NASA and its partners are using today and developing for tomorrow.”